AnthonySteele/anthonysteele.github.io/AnOnCallWarStory.md

 ## The Learnings

 Three people on a rota that experiences significant numbers of call-outs is not enough.
 I feel that I know more about what is acceptable for on-call now, and what is a danger sign, and would flag up that situation earlier.
-Both in respect of not enough number of people on the rota, and what is a too-large volume of call-outs.
+It was untenable both in respect of not enough number of people on the rota, and what is a too-large volume of call-outs.
 Burnout was a risk.

 I don't hate on-call on the whole, even though I look back on on-call during that period of time with loathing.
 On-call is a necessary part of closing the feedback loop, and doing it right gives a lot of benefit.
 But it's just a part.
 If the other parts aren't there, it won't work and you will feel the pain.